v-harrishe/azure-docs/articles/service-fabric/service-fabric-best-practices-capacity-scaling.md

 ---
 title: Capacity planning and scaling for Azure Service Fabric
 description: Best practices for planning and scaling Service Fabric clusters and applications.
-author: peterpogorski

 ms.topic: conceptual
+author: rockboyfor
-ms.date: 04/25/2019
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
-ms.author: pepogors
+ms.author: v-yeche
 ms.custom: devx-track-csharp
 ---

 # Capacity planning and scaling for Azure Service Fabric

 Before you create any Azure Service Fabric cluster or scale compute resources that host your cluster, it's important to plan for capacity.
 For more information about planning for capacity, see [Planning the Service Fabric cluster capacity](./service-fabric-cluster-capacity.md).
-For further best-practice guidance for cluster scalability, see [Service Fabric scalability considerations](/azure/architecture/reference-architectures/microservices/service-fabric#scalability-considerations).
+For further best-practice guidance for cluster scalability, see [Service Fabric scalability considerations](https://docs.azure.cn/azure/architecture/reference-architectures/microservices/service-fabric#scalability-considerations).

 In addition to considering node type and cluster characteristics, you should expect scaling operations to take longer than an hour to complete for a production environment.
 This consideration is true regardless of the number of VMs you're adding.